-It was decided to code the new method and integrate it with CSV Interface5, a VBA CSV file parser.
+It was decided to code the new method and integrate it with CSV Interface, a VBA CSV file parser.
 Thus, the new CSV dialect determination method will be available in a widespread programming language without overinvesting efforts.

-The new solution was tested on a dataset provided in the research by Gerardo Vitagliano et al. One or two polluted CSV file per pollution case are used for testing, all the 99 survey having at least one pollution case as described in the aforementioned study (excluding empty ones by the fact infinite dialects can be produce no payload files [14]).
-In addition, data from the OpenRefine6 testing, CleverCSV failure cases and other files used at development phase serves as testing samples.
-In total, the solution was tested against 148 CSV files (104 MB of data).
-In this way the proposed solution will be tested against real-world and programming like files with pollutions that make dialect detection difficult.
+The new solution was tested on two datasets, both on GitHub: the one provided by Gerardo Vitagliano et al., and available in the Pollock framework repository; the other provided by G. van den Burg in the CleverCSV repository.
+For the first dataset, one or two polluted CSV file per pollution case are used for testing, all the 99 survey having at least one pollution case as described in the aforementioned study (excluding empty ones by the fact infinite dialects can be produced no payload files [14]).
+In addition, the dataset was enriched with data from the OpenRefine testing, CleverCSV failure cases and other files used at development phase serves as testing samples.
+In total, the solution was tested against 148 CSV files (104 MB of data) for the simple Pollock testing.